 Initiatives on Personal Information Protection and Privacy

-Responding to the Modern Slavery Act
+Responding to the Modern Slavery Acts

-Awareness Raising of Officers and Employees
+Raising the Awareness of Officers and Employees

-<Awareness Raising Activities in NEC Corporation>
+<Awareness-Raising Activities at NEC Corporation>

 - Training to raise human rights awareness

 Every year, we conduct training on the theme of “Human Rights and Business” for employees.
 In fiscal 2021, in addition to this training, we conducted web training on harassment prevention in accordance with the June revision of the Labour Measures Comprehensive Promotion Act (commonly known as the “Power Harassment Prevention Act”).